© 2018-2021 Paul Mobbs; released under the Creative Commons license.

 West Oxfordshire, along the Evenlode Valley, has a lot of these.

-In part that's because it had less Puritains than North Oxfordshire, who destroyed not only the ancient Pagan sites but also the richly decorated Christian churches of the area.
+In part that's because it had less Puritans than North Oxfordshire, who destroyed not only the ancient Pagan sites but also the richly decorated Christian churches of the area.
 Destroying historic sites, disfiguring carvings and whitewashing Medieval wall paintings – by comparison, ISIS are merely modern copycats!

 I'm beginning in Kingham station.
 It's a nice even paced walk along roads and tracks, following the floor of the valley and then up into Churchill.